cloudlockr/cloudlockr-app/README.md

 ---

+### Running tests

+Execute `yarn test` to run the entire test suite (UI and service logic tests).
+Verbose results are enabled by default for clarity.

+---

 ### Other Useful Information
 - Boilerplate code documentation: https://thecodingmachine.github.io/react-native-boilerplate/docs/Introduction/
     - Since the codebase has been significantly altered from the boilerplate code to meet project requirements, many parts of the documentation at the given link are not applicable to this project.